ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 What is Climate Change?

 In the year 2025, this is a far more complex question than it appears at face value.
-If you've ever walked outside and taken a breath of fresh air, then you already understand much of what I'll discuss here!
+If you've ever been outside and taken a breath of fresh air, then you already understand much of what I'll discuss here!
 This blog is a perfect place to start for all levels of expertise.

 This article covers the basics, and provides a series of causal relationships within our Earth Systems that